Giants - Phillies Prediction, Odds, Pick, How To Watch

-Two National League playoff hopefuls collide as the San Francisco Giants take on the Philadelphia Phillies.
+The Philadelphia Phillies and San Francisco Giants finish up their three-game series this afternoon.
 It is time to continue our MLB odds series with a Giants-Phillies prediction, pick, and how to watch.

-The Giants come in after losing two of three to the Braves and have lost seven of their last ten games.
-They have been facing a tough schedule as of late.
-Their last nine games were against the Rangers, Rays, and Braves, but they lost each series.
-The Giants did win their last game though.
-They got to Max Fried for three runs and then scored on a bases-loaded walk in the ninth inning.
-Currently, the Giants are 65-59 on the season, which puts them in the second Wild Card spot.
-They are a half-game in front of the Cubs, who have the last spot, while two games behind the Phillies.
+Last night the Phillies took their second straight game over the Giants.
+This one was in walk-off fashion.
+Wilmer Flores got the scoring started with a fielder's choice in the first inning, but Bryce Harper hit a two-run shot in the bottom of the inning to give the Phillies the lead.
+The Giants would strike again.
+With two on in the top of the fifth, Joc Pederson doubled scoring both base runners to give the Giants the lead.
+With the Phillies down 3-2 in the bottom of the ninth, the Giants decided to walk Kyle Schwarber to load the bases.
+Trea Turner would single, driving home two for the walk-off win.

-Meanwhile, the Phillies lost two of three to the Nationals over the weekend.
-They also come in with some struggles.
-The Phillies have lost four of their last six games.
-Still, the Phillies are 67-57 on the year.
-While they are 13.5 games behind the runaway Braves in the division, they do have the top Wild Card spot.
+With the win, the Phillies padded their lead in the NL Wild Card race, sitting 3.5 games in front of the second and third-slotted Cubs and Diamondbacks.
+Meanwhile, the Giants fell to a half-game back of the Cubs and Diamondbacks, tied with the Reds and just in front of the Marlins.

 Here are the Giants-Phillies MLB odds, courtesy of FanDuel.